jtm2021/Calculator/README.md

 - Users can input a decimal point but the code prevent users to input more than one decimal point at a time.

-- The negative symbol is deactivated when the display is empty.
-Users can only convert a value to negative once there is number input.
+- The negative symbol is deactivated when the display is empty or with zero value.
+Users can only convert a value to negative once there is a valid number input other than zero.

 - Using backspace key deletes recent input.
 If number input is empty, pressing the backspace again will eventually delete previous calculations and clears the whole calculator output display.